One thing: What is your digital shoebox? Do you have a legacy plan for your photos?

 Online storage of photos is a partial solution to the discoverability challenge, making it potentially easier for someone to find and share your photos.
 But even this approach isn’t foolproof.
 How far in advance have you paid for storage?
 Will your photos get deleted after the next billing cycle if you’re not around to pay the bill?
 Do your heirs know how to download the originals of the images they want?

 Like many in his generation, my grandfather enjoyed photography.
-He probably didn’t realize how interesting his photos would be to future generations.
+He probably didn’t realize how interesting his photos would be to generations.

 Undoubtedly, some online archives will be serendipitously discovered even if the digital keys are lost.
 Still, it’s much less likely to occur in the digital age than with a box full of Polaroids.